casper-network/docs-archive/economics/consensus.rst

 Participation schedule
 ++++++++++++++++++++++

-The participation schedule is segmented into rounds, which are in turn allocated dynamically according to the validators' exponents and a deterministic (randomized at era start) assignments of validators to milliseconds of an era.
+The participation schedule is segmented into rounds, which are in turn allocated dynamically according to the validators' exponents and a deterministic (randomized at era start) assignment of validators to milliseconds of an era.
 A validator with the round exponent :code:`n` has to participate in rounds that repeat every :code:`2^n` ticks.

 Each validator is assessed according to their own round exponent.
 All assigned validators become eligible to receive tokens as long as the block gets finalized with messages that were sent within each validator's own round.

-We dictate a minimum assigned weight for all rounds.
-Rounds that meet the requirement are said to be *feasible*, and the ones that do not are said to be *infeasible*.
-Blocks proposed in infeasible rounds do not receive any rewards.

 Eligibility
 +++++++++++